Limitless-TCP/LimitlessTCP-JavaScript/README.md

 Main features:
 * Easy to setup
 * Anti-Packet stacking
-* No need to string or parse JSON's
+* No need to stringify or parse JSON's, the data you send is the data you receive, no annoying buffers
 * No limits from tcp
 * Built in heartbeats with timeout error
 * Built in packet compression using ZLib

 A few things to watch out for:
-* The 'heartbeat' and 'connect' packet under the object field 'tcpsType' is reserved if you have heartbeats enabled.
-* The string '<PacketSplitter>' should not be used in and of your messages, it is a unique identifier for splitting stacked packets.
-  If found it will be replaced with '<Redacted>'.
 * Both the client and the server must have heartbeats set to true for it to work

 Required Modules: